tomastoews/askingdev/README.md

 ### Docker
 - Docker is a containerization software to run an application along with its dependencies isolated in its environment.
-- I use it here to run all parts of askingdev's ecosystem as a local network and to make the local development easy.
+- I use it here to run all parts of askingdev's ecosystem inside Docker containers to make the local development easy.
 - You may have Node.js 8 installed, but askingdev requires 12.16.
 To avoid such conflicts, I decided to use this approach.
 - Website: https://www.docker.com/

-## Deployment (Testing, Staging, and Production)
+## Deployment (Development, Testing, Staging, and Production)
-As far as deployment goes, I would like to use Docker for containerization and K3s (a lightweight version of Kubernetes) for container orchestration.
+As far as deployment goes, I plan to use Docker for containerization and K3s (a lightweight version of Kubernetes) for container orchestration.
 - K3s: https://k3s.io/
 - Documentation: https://rancher.com/docs/k3s/latest/en/